-• cash rented acres with the payment either being a fixed or flexible amount are recorded in item 2a,

-- share rented acres are recorded in item 2b, and - acres used rent-free are recorded in item 2c.
+- 1) Cash rented acres with the payment either being a fixed or flexible amount are recorded in item 2a. - 2) Share rented acres are recorded in item 2b, and - 3) Acres used rent-free are recorded in item 2c.

-INCLUDE all land rented from private individuals, partnerships, corporations, federal, state or local governments, Indian reservations, railroads, etc. if the operation:
+All land rented from private individuals, partnerships, corporations, Federal, State or local governments, Indian reservations, railroads, etc. if the operation:

-- (1) paid cash rent.
-(Item 2a) - (2) paid for use of the land with a share of the crops (either standing or harvested).
-(Item 2b) - paid for use of the land with a share of livestock production or paid a combination of a fixed cash payments plus some shared production.
-(Item 2b) - (4) had free use of the land.
-(Item 2c) - (5) land privately owned by the operator, but rented to the operation for tax purposes either for free or for rent.
+- 1) Paid cash rent.
+(Item 2a) - 2) Paid for use of the land with a share of the crops (either standing or harvested).
+(Item 2b) - Paid for use of the land with a share of livestock production or paid a combination of fixed cash payments plus some shared production.
+(Item 2b) - 4) Had free use of the land.
+(Item 2c) - 5) Was privately owned by the operator, but rented to the operation for tax purposes either for free or for rent.
 This land will not be considered an asset to the farming operation.

-- (1) grazing land rented on a fee-per-head or Animal Unit Month (AUM) basis, including public lands the operation has grazing rights, sole use, or year-round use of. - (2) land on which the respondent's livestock were fed under a contract (for example, commercial feedlots). - (3) shared livestock production that does not involve land rental. - (4) Short-term land rental agreements where the operator will graze livestock for a period of 2-4 months, after which the landlord will harvest crops later in the year.
+- Grazing land rented on a fee-per-head or Animal Unit Month (AUM) basis, including public lands the operation has grazing rights, sole use, or yearround use of. - 2) Land on which the respondent's livestock were fed under a contract (for example, commercial feedlots). - 3) Shared livestock production that does not involve land rental. - 4) Short-term land rental agreements where the operator will graze livestock for a period of 2-4 months, after which the landlord will harvest crops later in the year.
 In this case, the landlord "operates" the land.